The Wisconsin AIDS/HIV Insurance Assistance Program helps persons with HIV maintain access to health insurance.

 File a complaint regarding care or services provided by an entity the Department regulates or report public assistance fraud.

-Learn more about finding and choosing doctors, dentists, hospitals, and other types of health and residential care providers.
+Learn more about finding and choosing doctors, nursing homes, and other types of health and residential care providers.

 Many clinics in Wisconsin are available for people with little or no insurance.